 GET /api/v1/namespaces/orka-default/vms call shows system information for your VMs, including IP and connection ports.
 Note that even though screenshare and ssh ports are always listed, you won’t be able to use them unless the respective connection type is enabled in macOS.
 This is a security limitation of the OS.

-When you have a lot of VMs, the response of
+When you have a lot of VMs, use

-GET /resources/vm/list can become too crowded to use efficiently.
-Run GET /namespaces/orka-default/vms/<VM_NAME> instead to get system information for a single VM.- Check your nodes to see how many resources are now in use.
+GET /api/v1/namespaces/orka-default/vms/<VM_NAME> to get system information for a single VM instead of listing all of them.- Check your nodes to see how many resources are now in use.

 Experience Your VM Instance